'Get Smart' actor Dick Gautier dead at 85

 LOS ANGELES (AP) — Actor Dick Gautier, who gained fame playing an Elvis-like singer in the Broadway musical “Bye Bye Birdie” and went on to play Hymie the Robot on TV’s “Get Smart,” has died.
 He was 85.

-His daughter Denise tells the Hollywood Reporter that Gautier died Friday at an assisted living facility in Los Angeles County.
+Gautier died Friday at an assisted living facility in Los Angeles County, his publicist Harlan Boll told The Associated Press.

 Gautier, who started out as a standup comic, was nominated for a Tony for his stage turn as Conrad Birdie.